Pivoting the paradigm: the role of spreadsheets in K-12 data science: Data and Computing Skills

-These skills should be developed at a basic level for all students, with potential extensions and deeper exploration for students with more specialized interests.
+These computing skills, consistent with those that are now commonly taught in many districts and states \citep{ds4e_state}, could be developed at a basic level for all students, with potential extensions and deeper exploration for students with more specialized interests.

-All three of these examples reflect problems that can't be solved by default within Google tools, but Apps Script can and does allow for them to be accomplished.
-Activities along these lines could provide students with applicable examples of the uses of Apps Script, tangible use cases for programming, and a powerful, eye-opening investigation into the potential for integration of multiple Google tools.
+All three of these examples reflect problems that can't be solved by default within Google tools, but Apps Script can and does allow for them to be accomplished, leveraging the earlier investment in use of Google Sheets.
+Activities along these lines could provide students with practical examples of the uses of Apps Script, tangible use cases for programming, and a powerful, eye-opening investigation into the potential for integration of multiple tools.

 The integrations that can extend the power of Google Workspace go beyond just programming.
-Google Looker Studio is a free, web-based drag-and-drop data visualization software that allows any user with a Google account to create interactive, permissioned dashboards.
+Google Data Studio is a free, web-based drag-and-drop data visualization software that allows any user with a Google account to create interactive, permissioned dashboards.
 It includes a built-in connector to Google Sheets, and also allows for the easy upload of Excel files and CSVs.
-Thus, although Google Sheets itself may lack the qualities of interactivity and flexible plot creation (mentioned above), by combining Sheets with Looker Studio, both of these features are readily accessible and can be implemented at a high level very quickly.
+Thus, although Google Sheets itself may lack the qualities of interactivity and flexible plot creation (mentioned above), by combining Sheets with Data Studio, both of these features are readily accessible and can be implemented at a high level very quickly.
+Such tools might be used to complement more traditional K--12 data analysis tools such as CODAP and provide structure to deepen computational thinking skills \citep{csa2z}.